Sonna/setup_vagrant_rails_and_cap_deploy/README.markdown

 For this Project I will be following SpinUpLabs' [Vagrant: Rails development environment][] article and using their [Vagrant file and Puppet manifest][SpinUpLabs' Vagrant Dev Box] to quickly start building an ideal Ruby on Rails developer environment.

+### Step 2 - Alternative
+Alternatively you could chose to configure your Vagrant install with something like SaltStack. _which is a great alternative if you find Chef and Puppet hard to configure or too slow_.

+SaltStack is Python based script that uses [YAML][] files for configuration manifests.
+To use it with Vagrant you will need to install [Salty Vagrant][] by running ```vagrant plugin install vagrant-salt``` after installing Vagrant.

+Quickly searching the web found the
+["Red Tide Hobo Surfer" repositroy][Red Tide Hobo Surfer], which should install and setup a Rails environment using SaltStack.

 References:
 ---------------------------------------------------------------------